 Barbecue plates are the specialty at Derricks on Atlantic in Long Beach.
 Smoked brisket, pork spareribs, beef ribs, pulled pork, sausage, and more come with your choice of two sides, from mac and cheese and potato salad to cole slaw and Texas-style pinto beans.
 Outdoor seating is in the parking lot out front, accompanied by live music acts from multiple genres, such as blues, Latin jazz, and rock ‘n roll.
 Walk-ins only.

 For seaside seafood: Fishing with Dynamite

-Some of LA’s best seafood can be found at Fishing with Dynamite, a Manhattan Beach destination that has managed to become even bigger than before the pandemic through a new patio on the sidewalk and street from which you can smell the ocean breeze.
+Some of LA’s best seafood can be found at Fishing with Dynamite, a Manhattan Beach destination that has managed to become even bigger than before the pandemic through a new patio on the sidewalk from which you can smell the ocean breeze.
 Seafood options include raw bar, crab cakes, chowder, and grilled fish entrees — and don’t skip the key lime pie for dessert.

 For vegan diets: Gracias Madre